santhosh-tekuri/jsonschema/README.md

 The json-fragments that caused error in instance and schema documents are represented using json-pointer notation.
 Nested causes are printed with indent.

+## Custom Extensions

+Custom Extensions can be registered as shown in `extension_test.go`

 ## CLI

 ```bash